Adrienne Bailon Shows Serious Curves In A Plunging White Crochet Bikini

 The sunny snaps showed the loved-up couple having the time of their lives as they waded into the water during a trip to Lanikai Beach at Kailua, Hawaii, while Israel sweetly embraced his wife and lifted her up in the water.

-The trio of photos showed 35-year-old Adrienne smiling from ear-to-ear as she soaked up the sunshine with her man – who she married in a romantic ceremony in Paris, France, back in 2016 – while proudly flaunting her body in her pretty skimpy white bikini with several tassels along the bottom of plunging top and across her tiny bottoms.
+The trio of photos showed 35-year-old Adrienne smiling from ear to ear as she soaked up the sunshine with her man – who she married in a romantic ceremony in Paris, France, in 2016 – while proudly flaunting her body in her pretty skimpy white bikini with several tassels along the bottom of the plunging top and across her tiny bottoms.

 The couple splashed around in the clear blue water together while Adrienne posed with her hand up in the air as she held on tight to her husband with her eyes closed.